nidheesh1994/specifi-profit-optimiser/README.md

 - **Health Status:** Based on calculated margin (configurable thresholds, e.g., <10% red, <20% amber, else green).
 - **AI Integration:** Only OpenAI is enabled; API key is required per user.
 Hugging Face/self-hosted can be enabled in future versions.
 - **UX:** Modals are used for a clean, single-page experience; progress bar appears on AI or connection actions.
-- **Export:** Entire quote preview (not just visible area) is exported as PDF, including AI feedback.
+- **Export:** The Entire quote preview is exported as a PDF, including AI feedback.
+AI feedback can be hidden if needed

 ---